wagtail/wagtail/docs/editor_manual/editing_existing_pages.md

 ## Workflow

-If the page is currently in a workflow, you'll see an additional indicator underneath the title, showing the current workflow task.
-Clicking this will show more information about the page's progress through the workflow, as well as any comments left by reviewers.
+If the page is currently in a workflow, you'll see an additional indicator in the Info side panel, showing the current workflow task.
+Clicking the "View details" button will show more information about the page's progress through the workflow, as well as any comments left by reviewers.

 ![](../_static/images/screen12.5_edit_screen_in_moderation.png)